-Marist-Sion College has its origins in two Colleges established in the Warragul area.
-St Joseph's College (for boys) founded in 1951 and Our Lady of Sion College (for girls) founded in 1905.
+Marist-Sion College has its origins in two Colleges: St Joseph's College (for boys) founded in 1951 and Our Lady of Sion College (for girls) founded in 1905.

-Since the amalgamation of the two Colleges in 1975, Marist-Sion has been committed to pursue the ideals of the two founding religious orders proclaiming the Gospel and inviting a response in faith; the pursuit of justice, peace and love in the world; and the nurturing of a family spirit which is evident in our openness to others, our warmth and friendliness.
+Since the amalgamation of the two Colleges in 1975, Marist-Sion has been committed to the ideals of the two founding religious orders proclaiming the Gospel and inviting a response in faith; the pursuit of justice, peace and love in the world and the nurturing of a family spirit which is evident in our openness to others, our warmth and friendliness.